IgorKrupenja/buerokratt-mcp/README.md

 ### Editing rules

 Simply edit the rules in the `rules/` folder and commit.
 No need to run any commands.
 These rules are in Markdown format with frontmatter. `modules` field in frontmatter is required and should be an array of module names.
 Module names should match Bürokratt module names but lowercase.
-Example:
+Other fields are optional.
+An example:

 ```md
 ---